sourcegraph/srclib/README.md

 # srclib [![Build Status](https://travis-ci.org/sourcegraph/srclib.png?branch=master)](https://travis-ci.org/sourcegraph/srclib)

 **srclib** is a source code analysis library.
 It provides standardized tools, interfaces and data formats for generating, representing and querying information about source code in software projects.

-Right now, most people write code in editors that don't give them as much programming assistance as is possible.
+**Why?** Right now, most people write code in editors that don't give them as much programming assistance as is possible.
 That's because creating an editor plugin and language analyzer for your favorite language and editor combo is a lot of work.
 And when you're done, your plugin only supports a single language and editor, and maybe only half the features you wanted (such as doc lookups and "find usages").
 Because there are no standard cross-language and cross-editor APIs and formats, it is difficult to reuse your plugin for other languages or editors.

-We call this the **M-by-N-by-O problem**: given *M* editors, *N* languages, and *O* features, we need to write (on the order of) *M*&times;*N*&times;*O* plugins to get good tooling in every situation.
+We call this the **M-by-N-by-O problem**: given *M* editors, *N* languages, and *O* features, we need to write (on the order of) *M*&times;*N*&times;*O* plugins to get good tooling in every case.
+That number gets large quickly, and it's why we suffer from poor developer tools.

-srclib solves this problem in 2 by:
+srclib solves this problem in 2 ways by:
 * Publishing standard formats and APIs for source analyzers and editor plugins to use.
 This means that improvements in a srclib language analyzer benefit users in any editor, and improvements in a srclib editor plugin benefit